JDT Inc.

 How we run AI Automation.

-Every AI automation engagement runs through the same four-stage loop.
-We don't ship demos — we ship production systems with documentation, monitoring, and a runbook.
+Every AI automation engagement runs through the same four stages.
+We don't ship demos.
+We ship working systems with documentation, monitoring, and a runbook.

 1. 01